-Dynasty's short-term strategy is to take advantage of weak commodity market to acquire high quality projects with low operating cost.
+Dynasty's short-term strategy is to continue exploring the Golden Repeat property and expanding its exploration efforts by acquiring high quality mineral properties in other parts of the Americas.
 Its long-term strategy is to develop such exploration projects into properties with demonstrable technical feasibility and commercial viability, and ultimately into producing mines.